jason-rietzke/jason-rietzke/ReadMe.md

 ### My Projects

 I develop services and applications for a wide variety of purposes and many different programming languages.
-Most of them are private or corporate projects, but I would like to increase the number of open source projects in the future, as I really like the basic idea of sharing knowlage 🙂.
+Most of them are private or corporate projects, but I would like to increase the number of open source projects in the future, as I really like the basic idea of sharing knowledge 🙂.

 Playing around with microcontrollers like Arduino & Co is also one of my passions.
 Building my own SmartHome Accessories with them is a lot of fun for me.
 I also like to play around with the Twitch API to create interesting bots and streamoverlays.